sbhjt-gr/WiLang/README.md

 ### Signaling Server

-The included server handles WebRTC connections between users.
-It manages user discovery, meeting rooms, and connection setup.
-You can deploy it to any Node.js hosting service like Heroku, Render, or DigitalOcean.
+The included server (`wilang-server`) handles WebRTC signaling (Socket.IO), PeerJS peer connections (available at `/peerjs`), user registration, push notifications (FCM / APNs), and room management.
+The server includes heartbeat checks and rate limiting to improve resiliency and security.
+Deploy it to any Node.js hosting service like Render, Heroku, or DigitalOcean.

+Important environment variables (examples):

+- `FIREBASE_SERVICE_ACCOUNT` — JSON string of Firebase service account credentials used by `firebase-admin`.
+When set, the server initializes the admin SDK and logs `firebase_admin_initialized`.
+- `APNS_KEY`, `APNS_KEY_ID`, `APNS_TEAM_ID` — configure Apple Push Notification key if you need APNs support (server writes a temporary `.p8` key file from `APNS_KEY` and initializes an APNs provider).
+- `PORT` — server listening port (defaults to 3000 locally)

+For development, use `npm run dev` (nodemon) and watch server logs for `firebase_admin_initialized`, `apns_initialized`, or credential-related messages.

 ### Required Permissions